 Although there are different types of cold wallets, hardware wallets are the most popular ones.
 A hardware wallet is a tangible physical device that is kept offline but can be connected to the Internet and used whenever needed.
 They are completely hack-proof since each transaction requires you to press a button on the device.
 I have never heard of a hardware wallet being hacked.

-If you are looking out for the best hardware wallet, Ledger Nano S is the most popular choice in the market.
-It supports multiple currencies such as Bitcoin, Ethereum, Dogecoin, Ripple, Litecoin, Dash, New, Ethereum Classic, Zcash and few others.
+If you are looking out for the best hardware wallet, Ledger Nano X is the most popular choice in the market.
+It supports multiple currencies such as Bitcoin, Ethereum, Dogecoin, Ripple, Litecoin, Dash, BNB, Polygon and few others.
 You can see the complete list here.